Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 Why is a long home run in an intrasquad game such a big deal?

-Well, over the stadium’s 60 years, there is known proof of just four other players hitting a ball over the center-field wall.
+Well, over the stadium’s 60 years.
+Just four other players or known to hit a ball over the center-field wall.

 Two came during batting practice — Jose Canseco as a member of the Tacoma Tigers and Jay Buhner while on a rehab stint in 2001.